mikeapted/serverless-ml-inference/README.md

 ## Instructions

 The instructions below cover installation on Unix-based Operating systems like macOS and Linux.
-You can also use an AWS Cloud9 enviornment or EC2 instance (recommended: t3.large or higher on Amazon Linux platform) to deploy the solution.
+You can also use an AWS Cloud9 enviornment or EC2 instance to deploy the solution.

 ### Requirements
 - Git